-This Grilled Chicken is seasoned, then grilled to perfection, and glazed towards the end with a delicious sweet and spicy super simple Cherry Chipotle BBQ Sauce.
+This Grilled Chicken is seasoned and then grilled to perfection, and finished with a delicious sweet and spicy (and super simple) Cherry Chipotle BBQ Sauce glaze at the end.

 Cherry Season has never been so delicious with this cherry chipotle bbq sauce.